-Kelly Geraldine Malone is an independent multi-media journalist currently based in Canada.
+Kelly Geraldine Malone is a multi-media journalist based in Canada.

-After working in local newsrooms including the Brandon Sun, News Talk Radio 980, News Talk Radio 650, and the Canadian Broadcasting Corporation (CBC), Geraldine began freelancing to news agencies around the world.
+Geraldine has also freelanced to news agencies around the world.
 She has done reporting and photography for VICE News, Bangkok Post, Financial Post, TVO, Al Jazeera, CBC and Women's eNews, as well as other publications in Canada, United States and countries in Southeast Asia.